-**1/2An early entrant in the 70s' lady roller derby phase (Raquel Welch's KANSAS CITY BOMBER came out the same year) this is a fine example of what I've just now termed 'libsploitation,' i.e. a film about a bloodsport hottie who feels outraged at all the sexual harassment she has to endure on and off the track, all while the camera ogles her in the locker room..
-Luckily super brawler Claudia GATOR BAIT Jennings was always up for both aspects.
-When the pawing, cheap shots and PR hypocrisy gets too much, she just bashes the team owner over the head with her trophy and goes on a parking lot rampage, roller skating down onto main street like she's ready to roll over the cars rather than the other way around.
+**1/2An early capitalizer on the 70s' lady roller derby craze (Raquel Welch's KANSAS CITY BOMBER came out the same year) this is a fine example of what I've just now termed 'libsploitation,' i.e. a film about a bloodsport hottie who feels outraged at all the sexual harassment she has to endure on and off the track, all while the camera ogles her undressing in the locker room before and after games.
+Luckily the late, great super brawler and Playboy superstar Claudia Jennings is the star of both film and team, and she tears into both the sex and loathing with admirable relish, becoming the bloodiest, most combative female roller derby player in town.
+The team owners would shut her down except the fans go nuts for it, goading her on to ever wilder displays of violence that eventually leave the track and erupt in the crowds.
+And when the PR hypocrisy finally gets to be too much, she just bashes the team owner over the head with her trophy and goes on a parking lot rampage, rolling down the rink parking lot and onto Main Street like she's three stories tall, ready to roll over the cars rather than the other way around.

 (1986) Dir.
 Ted Nicolau

-Good natured mid-80s MTV/New Wave/mall culture/punk horror/sci fi comedy in the vein of EARTH GIRLS ARE EASY, NIGHT OF THE COMET, REPO MAN, RETURN OF THE LIVING DEAD, and BUCKAROO BANZAI, this Charles Band joint is the story of an ugly but hilarious blob-crab-style alien materializing via a then state-of-the-art satellite TV, newly installed in the home of a looney upscale Malibu family.
-Cult icons Mary Woronov and Gerritt Graham are the swinging parents; Diane Franklin their Cyndi Lauper-ish teen daughter; Chad Allen the tow-head gun nut child under the tutelage of his crackpot survivalist war vet grandfather (Bert Remsen).
-TV horror hostess Madame Medusa (Jennifer Richards); a pair of fellow swingers (Alejandro Rey and Randi Brooks) the parents bring home; and Jonathan Gries as the daughter's metalhead boyfriend ("too rude!").
-With its loud 80s colors and bizarro decor it could be a nightmare to endure under the influence of household solvents, but the whole cast is on the same page sitcom-from-Hell overacting-wise which makes it all click together deliriously and underneath the gross-outs and decadence lurks a loving spirit that triangulates its signal somewhere between John Waters, Tim Burton directing Pee-Wee Herman, and 50s Roger Corman (I kept expecting Dick Miller to show up as a door-to-door salesman).
+Good natured mid-80s MTV/New Wave/mall culture/punk horror/sci fi comedy in the vein of EARTH GIRLS ARE EASY, NIGHT OF THE COMET, REPO MAN, RETURN OF THE LIVING DEAD, and BUCKAROO BANZAI, this Charles Band joint is the story of an ugly but hilarious blob-crab-style alien materializing via a then state-of-the-art satellite TV of swinging Malibu parents Mary Woronov and Gerritt Graham.
+Diane Franklin their Cyndi Lauper-ish teen daughter; Chad Allen plays the younger kid, a tow-head young gun nut under the tutelage of his crackpot survivalist war vet grandfather (Bert Remsen) who lives in the adjoining bomb shelter.
+TV horror hostess Madame Medusa (Jennifer Richards), a pair of fellow swingers (Alejandro Rey and Randi Brooks) and Jonathan Gries as the daughter's metalhead boyfriend ("too rude!") drop by to round out the stellar cult-ready cast of dinner.
+They're all on the same page, sitcom-from-Hell overacting-wise, which makes it all click together deliriously.
+With its loud 80s colors and bizarro decor it might be a nightmare under the influence of household solvents, but underneath the gross-outs and decadence lurks a loving spirit that triangulates its genial signal somewhere between 60s John Waters, 80s Tim Burton, and 50s Roger Corman (I kept expecting Dick Miller to show up as a door-to-door salesman or disgruntled neighbor).

 5. THE VISITOR